humaniverse/IMD/cran-comments.md

 This is a minor release in which we have:

 * Fixed a bug in the left-behind areas flag for England
+* Moved GitHub repo to the Humaniverse suite of packages: https://github.com/humaniverse/IMD

 ## Test environments
 * local Windows 10 install, R 4.1.0